 Established in 2003, The Youth Learning Center (YLC), a 501(c)(3), has a fourteen-year track record of working with students across the Greater St. Louis Area.
-YLC was founded as an afterschool STEAM option for public school students, based on the core belief on the core belief that tall students could thrive and reach their potential if given the opportunity and resources.
+YLC was founded as an afterschool STEAM option for public school students, based on the core belief that all students could thrive and reach their potential if given the opportunity and resources.
 Early on, our founders concluded that YLC would not serve children through sports/activity related programming; therefore, we concentrated on academic programs in mathematics, language arts, science, computer science, entrepreneurship, and civic leadership.

 Launched with an initial group of sixty students, Youth Learning Center quickly gained a reputation for high-quality programs.
 For 13 years, our after school and summer programming provided youth, grades 1 – 8 with access to 21st century STEAM (Science, Technology, Engineering, Art, & Math) education, state-of-the-art technology, and rigorous academic support not readily available in their low-income communities.
 Creative learning opportunities helped students develop basic literacy and math skills while they explored high tech skills such as engineering.
 Volunteers from corporate supporters and universities like University of Missouri St. Louis, Saint Louis University, and Washington University supported our ability to provide intensive personal attention from caring adult role models helped children realize their potential.